maflcko/b-c-gui-translations-review/reviews/az@latin.md

         <translation>seçim</translation>

 YES
-The translation "seçim" does not accurately convey the meaning of "(un)select all".
-"Seçim" means "selection" in Azerbaijani, but the appropriate translation should reflect the action of selecting or deselecting all items.
+The translation is incorrect and does not capture the meaning of "(un)select all". "seçim" simply means "selection" and does not convey the instruction to select or deselect all.

 Correct translation:
-Hamısını seç / seçimdən çıxar
+Hamısını seç/deselect et
 ```

 ```